 Repositioning your business for success requires time, planning, and the resolve to see those plans through even when they are difficult.
 Although there are five stages — evaluation and assessment, acute needs, restructuring, stabilization, and revitalization — to repositioning your organization, today’s article is going to focus on four essential techniques for completing those stages.

-This strategy of turnaround management is based on wide-ranging, short-term actions to reduce financial losses, restabilize the company, and to work towards fixing the problems that exist within your business.
+This strategy of turnaround management is based on wide-ranging, short-term actions to reduce financial losses, restabilize the company, and work towards fixing the problems that exist within your business.
 Retrenchment is, therefore, all about an efficient orientation and a refocus on the core business.
 But what does that mean?
 In many cases, retrenchment is a kind of addition by subtraction.

 Through a shrinking selective strategy of selling assets, abandoning difficult markets, ceasing unprofitable services, and downsizing and outsourcing, your company could generate resources and prevent financial losses.
-I like to think of it like my rose garden.
+I like to think of it as my rose garden.
 I know, you’re probably like, “Wait a minute, Justin.
 You’ve lost me.
 Your rose garden?”
 Hear me out.
 I have this beautiful rose garden and every spring, I have to go out and prune the rose bushes.
 Even though I’m cutting away at this plant that I love so much, I know that it will yield the most beautiful long stem roses because of the cuts I am making.

 Retrenchment and the shrinking selective strategy can be viewed through the same lens.
 In spite of the cuts you’ve made, you may just find yourself in a better market position and with greater productivity and efficiency.